archivesunleashed/aut-docs/docs/index.md

 The Archives Unleashed Toolkit is brought to you by a team of researchers at the University of Waterloo, including:

-- **Jimmy Lin**, David R. Cheriton Chair, David R. Cheriton School of Computer Science
+- **Jimmy Lin**, David R. Cheriton Chair, University of Waterloo David R. Cheriton School of Computer Science
-- **Ian Milligan**, Assistant Professor, Department of History
+- **Ian Milligan**, Assistant Professor, University of Waterloo Department of History
-- **Alice Zhou**, Undergraduate Research Assistant, David R. Cheriton School of Computer Science
+- **Alice Zhou**, Undergraduate Research Assistant, University of Waterloo David R. Cheriton School of Computer Science
-- **Jeremy Wiebe**, PhD Candidate, Department of History
+- **Jeremy Wiebe**, PhD Candidate, University of Waterloo Department of History
+- **Nick Ruest**, Digital Assets Librarian, York University
+- **Ryan Deschamps**, Post-Doctoral Fellow, Department of History

 ## License